readthedocs/readthedocs.org/docs/development/design/explicit-builders.rst

 If we remove some magical behaviour that was doing things for the user, we should document how to do them using Sphinx/MkDocs.

-These new builders/environments would be under a feature flag, where projects created after ``x`` date would use the new builders and environments, and past projects would use the old ones.
+These new builders/environments would be under a feature flag.
+We can keep the implementation incrementally by start using a feature flag on some of our projects first, after we everything is implemented we can move the flag to be active for projects created after ``x`` date, and past projects would use the old ones.

 Deprecation